sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

 #### JupyterHub login with no container
 If you login to Ceres with JupyterHub and are not using a container, you will automatically have access to Conda- no need to load the module.
 At the time of this writing the default is miniconda/3.6.

+{% capture text %}
+always remember to ```source activate``` immediately and to never ```conda init```

+see above [From the Module System](#from-the-module-system) for more detail
+{% endcapture %}
+{% include alert.md text=text color=warning %}

 The Conda version shouldn't really matter, but if you run into problems with this older version you can always open a terminal in JupyterLab and execute the same commands as in the above section [From the Module System](#from-the-module-system) to load a more up-to-date Conda version from the software module system.

 #### JupyterHub login with a container
+If you login to Ceres with the workshop image "data_science_im_rs_vSCINetGeoWS_2020.sif" you will have access to miniconda/4.8.3.

+{% capture text %}
+always remember to ```source activate``` immediately and to never ```conda init```

+see above [From the Module System](#from-the-module-system) for more detail
+{% endcapture %}
+{% include alert.md text=text color=warning %}
 <br><br>

 ## Using Conda Environments to Create Isolated Software Workspaces